New around here?

 You’ve nailed down your theme, color scheme, and day-of style — now it’s time to start sourcing your vendors.
-When it comes to wedding planning, there’s such a wide variety of paper goods needed — from invitations, to day-of signage, a guest book, and more.
+When it comes to wedding planning, there’s such a wide variety of paper goods needed — from day-of signage, to a guest book, and more.
 Working with a number of different print companies can be tiresome (especially on top of everything else you’re planning!).
-Here, real bride Calli Swofford shares a glimpse into her wedding day and how she incorporated Artifact Uprising printed goods each step of the way.
+Here, real bride Calli Swofford shares a glimpse into her wedding day and how she incorporated Artifact Uprising printed goods at almost every step.

 It's All In The Details

 Leading up to the wedding, we realized there were a number smaller signs we wanted to help guide our guests throughout the day.
 We used Artifact Uprising’s

 for all sorts of displays throughout the venue.
 We had glass jars on the welcome table where guests could leave cards, and used the 3.25 x 3.25" prints to specify their use.
 We purchased small gold string and tied the prints around the base of the jars — easy!
 We also used the 5 x 7" sized prints for our table numbers, which was so simple and timeless, just what we were going for.
 We purchased gold card stands on Etsy to pair with the prints, which was the perfect finishing touch.

 To display signage like our cocktail and dessert menus, we opted for the Ultra-Thick Signature Prints.
 They are super sturdy and the matte paper really fit our aesthetic.
 We then secured the prints inside simple brass frames for an understated look.
 As we wanted to use our own fonts for all of our displays, we designed the signage using Keynote